 My most controversial post: Cemetery Antiques

 None of my posts have been particularly controversial, but this one felt riskiest to write.
 I really don’t know about the legality of cemetery pieces being sold in California antique stores — and I don’t know how to find out what the laws are.
 Consequently, I haven’t done anything about the pieces I’ve found.
 It always makes me feel sick, though, when I come across a headstone out of place.
-The cemeteries are so defenseless and records in most historic places are so bad that the chance of a tombstone being returned are very slim.
+Cemeteries are so defenseless and records in most historic places are so bad that the chance of a tombstone being returned are very slim.
 In effect, that person’s name has been stolen and they will never be identified again.

 My most helpful post: How to Be Safe in the Cemetery

 Stumbling across a very long snakeskin in the Pescadero Cemetery inspired this post.
 It was really fun to write.
 I polled cemetery aficionados on Facebook about what they pack and was startled to hear horror stories about feral dogs, wild pigs, and bears.
 I haven’t had an opportunity to write too many posts that were over-the-top and funny, but I’m really proud of this one.

 A post whose success surprised me: Mission Dolores Cemetery

 The problem in this case is that I have way too much information about the Mission Dolores graveyard to distill into less than 1000 words.
 I’ve been visiting this cemetery for 20 years, watching it change.
 I worked hard on the piece and was really pleased to hear from Guire Cleary, who served as curator at the Mission early in the 21st century.
 He said, “Yours is one of the best written and factually accurate descriptions I have seen to date.
 Great work and well done!”
 I can’t imagine a better measure of success than the praise of someone you respect.

 A post you feel didn’t get the attention it deserved: Curiosity and the Cat